MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-26-MobileFirst-adapters-automatic-testing.md

 In the above case, the file defaults.properties is not used - the default value is hard coded instead

-Sample code for this tutorial: [Adapter with automatic tests sample](https://github.com/mfpdev/adapter-with-auto-tests)
+Sample code for this blog post: [Adapter with automatic tests sample](https://github.com/mfpdev/adapter-with-auto-tests)